FAU-AMMN/MathPhysicsC/_sources/README.md

 # Mathe für Physiker C
-This is the web version of the notes for the lecture "Mathe für Physiker C" given by Daniel Tenbrinck in 2021 at FAU.
+This is the web version of the notes for the lecture "Mathe für Physiker C" given by Daniel Tenbrinck and Tim Roith at FAU in 2021.